hrithiqball/dreamory-assessment/Dreamory Interview - Technical Assessment.md

    1. Events are presented in a thumbnail gallery format for easy browsing, with the event poster thumbnail image.✅
 2. **Select event**:
    1. Users can click on individual event to view the event detail✅

+last thing to update:

+1. patch and create event change to multipart form data
+2. add class validator to entity
+3. image preview in frontend

+nice to have:

+1. add refresh token